 The Session Initiation Protocol (SIP) [RFC3261] is an Internet multimedia session signaling protocol.
 A typical deployment of SIP in an enterprise will consist of SIP entities from multiple vendors.
-Currently, if these entities are capable of producing a log file of the transactions being handled by them, the log files are produced in a proprietary format.
-The result of multiplicity of the log file formats is the inability of the support staff to easily trace a call from one entity to another, or even to craft common tools that will perform trend analysis, debugging and troubleshooting problems uniformly across the SIP entities of multiple vendors.
+Each SIP entity produces logs using a proprietary format.
+The result of multiplicity of the log file formats is the inability of the support staff to easily trace a call from one entity to another, or even to craft common tools that will perform trend analysis, debugging and troubleshooting problems uniformly across the SIP entities from multiple vendors.